- Department: Circulation Services

 - Reports to: Director of Collection Access Services

 The Circulation Clerk performs detailed clerical work that involves the automated circulation of Library materials and the maintenance of related files.
 Circulation duties demand extensive public interaction, and the clerk must be continually positive and friendly while handling many tasks at once in a busy environment.
-Duties are carried out under specific procedural guidelines and supervision of the Director of Collection Access Services, Assistant Manager of Circulation Services, or senior Circulation Clerks.
+Duties are carried out under specific procedural guidelines and supervision of the Associate Director; Circulation, Cafe, and Volunteer Manager; or senior Circulation Clerks.
 An hourly Circulation Clerk may also be trained to work as an Information Assistant, with duties at the first-floor information desk, the second-floor adult reference desk and computer lab, and the children’s question desk.

 - Serves the public at the circulation desk by checking out and checking in library materials, collecting fines, issuing library cards, explaining policies, etc.